PaloAltoNetworks/ansible-lab/docs/06-upgrade/upgrade.rst

 .. figure:: upgrade.png

-After the playbook has completed, the web UI of the firewall will show it has been upgraded to the specified version.
+The download and installation of PAN-OS software can be observed using the Tasks button in the bottom right corner of the firewall web UI.
+After the playbook has completed, login again to the web UI of the firewall and it will show the upgrade to the specified version was performed.

 .. figure:: upgrade-complete.png